msestak/FindOrigin/README.md

 - import\_blastout

         # options from command line
-        FindOrigin.pm --mode=import_blastout -d jura -if /msestak/hs_1mil.gz -ho localhost -po 8123 -v
+        FindOrigin.pm --mode=import_blastout -d jura --blastout t/data/hs_all_plus_21_12_2015.gz -ho localhost -po 8123 -v

         # options from config
-        FindOrigin.pm --mode=import_blastout -d jura -if /msestak/hs_1mil.gz
+        FindOrigin.pm --mode=import_blastout -d jura --blastout t/data/hs_all_plus_21_12_2015.gz

     Imports compressed BLAST output file (.gz needs pigz) into ClickHouse (needs ClickHouse connection parameters to connect to ClickHouse).
-    It drops and recreates table where it will import and runs separate query at end to return numer of rows inserted.
+    It drops and recreates table in a database where it will import it and runs separate query at end to return number of rows inserted.

 - import\_map